Physics Majors' Senior Research Project Abstracts

 Timothy Holifield, Dr. George Glander, Stetson University

 This research project seeks to begin the process of contributing new hardware concepts to the broader study of Electric Impedance Tomography (EIT).
-Implementing design aspects from several leading researchers, and utilizing algorithms developed by graduate research labs, we have studied two-dimensional EIT in an effort to understand this imaging techinqe and to study how various parameters affect data collection.
-We have developed an experimental setup which can be used for further study of EIT, while issues involving image reconstruction remain to be resolved.
+Implementing design aspects from several leading researchers, and utilizing algorithms developed by graduate research labs, we have studied two-dimensional EIT in an effort to understand this imaging technique and to study how various parameters affect data collection.
+We have developed an experimental setup that can be used for further study of EIT, while issues involving image reconstruction remain to be resolved.

 Enhanced Substrate Control for Glancing Angle Deposition

 Glancing angle deposition (GLAD) is a self-shadowing growth technique that is employed to deposit films of self-assembled nanostructures, so-called sculptured thin films (STFs), onto a substrate.
 In order to achieve chiral growth of the nanostructures, GLAD requires precise substrate control.
 The following is the design and implementation of a programming interface that allows the growth of STFs composed of columnar nanowires, chevrons, nano screws, and multilayered combinations thereof.
 The speed, direction, and axis of the rotation determine the structure which is grown on the substrate.
 The implemented user interface and program structures allow manual and automated control of motorized substrate rotation in order to grow sculptured thin films for future research.
 In particular, the automated control of growth process parameters will enable the development of STFs for optical, mechanical, and biological applications.

 Installation of Limiting Switches on the X-Ray Diffraction Apparatus